-Introduction to statistical methods for processes observed over time and space.
-Poisson processes, renewal processes, Markov chains, hidden Markov models, geostatistics, spatial point processes, model fitting, forecasting and simulation.
+Applications of stochastic models to real-world processes observed over time and space.
+Topics include Poisson processes, renewal processes, Markov chains, hidden Markov models, geostatistics, spatial point processes, model fitting, forecasting and simulation.

 |Paper title||Stochastic Modelling|